-The consolidated financial statements and related disclosures are prepared in conformity with accounting principles generally accepted in the United States of America.
+The consolidated financial statements and related disclosures are prepared in conformity with U.S. GAAP.
 Management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and revenue and expenses during the period reported.
 These estimates include the value of options and warrants granted or issued by the Company, the realization of deferred tax assets, and impairment of goodwill.
 Estimates and assumptions are reviewed periodically and the effects of revisions are reflected in the financial statements in the period they are determined to be necessary.
 Actual results could differ from these estimates.